 Mutualism drives plant trait macroevolution beyond interaction-related traits

-Authors: Gustavo G. Burin1, Laura C. E. Campbell2, Maybe Rob Freckleton, E. Toby Kiers3, Susanne S. Renner4, Guillaume Chomicki5*
+Authors: Gustavo G. Burin1*, Laura C. E. Campbell2, Maybe Rob Freckleton, E. Toby Kiers3, Susanne S. Renner4, Guillaume Chomicki5*

 Affiliations:1Natural History Museum, London, UK.
 2Department of Bioscience, Durham University, Stockton Rd., Durham DH1 3LE, UK.
 3Department of Ecological Science, Vrije Universiteit Amsterdam, 1081 HV Amsterdam, Netherlands.
 4Department of Biology, Washington University, Saint Louis, MO 63130, USA.
 5Ecology and Evolutionary Biology, School of Bioscience, Alfred Denny Building, University of Sheffield, Western Bank, Sheffield, S10 2TN, UK.

-Correspondence: g.chomicki@sheffield.ac.uk
+Correspondence: arietebio@gmail.com or g.chomicki@sheffield.ac.uk

-Abstract [136 words//150 words MAX]: Mutualisms have driven the evolution of a wide range of specific structures linked to the interaction, especially in highly dependent interactions.
+Abstract [136 words//150 words MAX]: Mutualisms have driven the evolution of some of the most conspicuous structures, yet, a growing body of theoretical and empirical work posit that it promotes slow evolution of interaction-related traits.
 How it affected the evolution of traits beyond those directly involved in the mutualism remains unclear.
-Here, we tested if and how mutualistic traits affect the evolution of non-mutualistic traits.
+Here, we tested if and how mutualistic traits drive the evolution of non-mutualistic traits.
 We used a highly evolutionary replicated system –epiphytes forming symbioses with ants (Hydnophytinae, Rubiaceae)– and develop Ornstein–Uhlenbeck models that explicitly test the impact of discrete mutualistic traits on continuous non-mutualistic traits while controlling for climatic variables.
 We show that mutualistic traits shape the evolution of non-mutualistic traits, affecting both pace of morphological evolution, the strength of selection and the optima of selection of non-mutualistic traits.
-Our work thus pinpoints a major role for mutualistic interactions by indirect effects on other traits as drivers of morphological evolution at the macroevolutionary scale.
+Mutualisms thus drive trait evolution beyond those that are directly involved in the interactions.

 Introduction:

 Mutualisms, the interactions of distinct species where all partner benefits, are thought to be important evolutionary forces (Sargent, 2004; Rezende et al., 2007; Gómez and Verdú, 2012; Van der Niet and Johnson, 2012; Chomicki et al., 2019, 2020; Zeng and Wiens, 2021a, 2021b).
-With regard to phenotypic evolution, several hypotheses have been put forward regarding the impact of mutualisms on traits that are directly involved in the interaction.
+Concerning phenotypic evolution, several hypotheses have been put forward regarding the impact of mutualisms on traits that are directly involved in the interaction.

 Theoretical work posited that mutualism should reduce the rate of phenological evolution in traits that are directly involved in the interaction – this should be especially true in highly specialized and obligate mutualisms in which trait matching phenotypes leads to strong reciprocal stabilizing selection (Thompson, 2005; Kopp and Gavrilet, 2006; Yoder and Nuismer, 2010; Raimundo et al., 2014).
 Another modelling effort identified the so-called ‘Red King effect’, a situation where the slowest evolving partner gain the largest share of the benefits (Bergstrom and Lachmann, 2003).
 Like in economic bargaining theory, the partner having its hand tied is less affected by threats from the other partner, and conversely can be more credible in the bargaining process (Bergstrom and Lachmann, 2003).
 This goes even further in suggesting that mutualism should foster species –not just interaction-related traits– to evolve slowly.

 Models of mutualistic coevolution predicts that arms race or other dynamics whereby the trait value of reciprocally interacting traits increases should lead to breakdown (Week and Nuismer, 2021).
-Such models suggests that the few cases pollination mutualisms where there appear to be reciprocal trait exaggeration in pollinators and corolla length (Anderson and Johnson 2007, 2009; Pauw et al. 2009) may be outliers rather than the rule, perhaps even on the verge of breakdown (Week and Nuismer, 2021).
+Such models suggests that the few cases pollination mutualisms where there appear to be reciprocal trait exaggeration in pollinators and corolla length (Anderson and Johnson 2007, 2009; Pauw et al. 2009) may be outliers rather than the rule, or perhaps even represent mutualisms on the verge of breakdown (Week and Nuismer, 2021).